Trump Kisses Little Girl, Takes Selfies At NRG Center In Houston [Video]

 — CNN (@CNN) September 2, 2017

-Although President Trump admitted what a tough time it had been for the victims of the storm, he also called it “a wonderful thing” when he spoke of the response of those who helped those who had been impacted by Hurricane Harvey.
+Although President Trump admitted it was a tough time it had been for the victims of the storm, he also called it “a wonderful thing” when he spoke of the response of those who helped those who had been impacted by Hurricane Harvey.

 As seen in the following video, plenty of people inside NRG Center stopped to shake hands and take selfies with President Trump.
 There were approximately 1,800 people using the NRG Center as an emergency housing shelter.